What is the last date to register?

 With proper acclimatisation there should be no issues which is the reason we recommend participants to come well in advance to prepare themselves and with so much to see and do in Ladakh, you can spend several days and weeks visiting the various sites, enjoying activities like trekking and rafting and at the same time practicing for Race Day!
 So Participants, come early, enjoy this awesome place and run for Ladakh!

-The Khardung La Challenge starts at 3:00am on Friday 08 September from Khardung Village.
-Participants need to report to the Ladakh Marathon Hub on 07 September and are transferred to Khardung village, and their accommodation and food is taken care of.
+The Khardung La Challenge starts at 3:00am on Friday 06 September from Khardung Village.
+Participants need to report to NDS Stadium Leh on Thursday 05 September at 8:00am and are transferred to Khardung village, and their accommodation and food is taken care of.

-The Silk Route Ultra starts at 7:00pm on Thursday 07 September from Kyagar Village.
-Participants need to report to the Ladakh Marathon Hub on 06 September and are transferred to Kyagar village, and their accommodation and food is taken care of.
+The Silk Route Ultra starts at 7:00pm on Thursday 05 September from Kyagar Village.
+Participants need to report to NDS Stadium Leh on Wednesday 04 September at 8:00am and are transferred to Kyagar village, and their accommodation and food is taken care of.

 Please refer to respective page of each race to know more about number of hydration points.
 Participants are requested to bring out their own hydration packs and water bottles to help us in our effort to reduce the use of plastic.